 - If you have found an article by searching a database, using the search on the Libraries' website, or searching Google Scholar through the Libraries' link, you may see a "Find Text @ TAMU" or "Full Text @ TAMU" button/link.
-Click the button/link and a new window will open with links to the full text of the article (if it is available) and a yellow "sticky note" on the upper right side of the window.
-The sticky note has information about the journals peer-review status.
+Click the button/link and a new window will open with links to the full text of the article (if it is available) and "Journal at a glance" information on the upper right side of the window with information about the journal's peer-review status.
 This information is pulled from the Ulrich's Global Serials Directory.

 NOTE: Not all items published in a peer-reviewed journal are peer-reviewed.
 Editorials, letters to the editor, and some non-research-based articles may not pass through the peer-review process.

 Need more help